Keyboard shortcuts

 The Remaining Files and Running

 We’ve covered copperconfig.ron and tasks.rs – the two files you’ll edit most.
-Now let’s look at the three remaining files: main.rs, build.rs, and Cargo.toml.
+Now let’s look at main.rs, build.rs, and the relevant Cargo.toml bits.
 These are mostly boilerplate that you write once and rarely touch.
+We’ll come back to logreader.rs in Chapter 13 and replay via resim.rs later.

 main.rs – the entry point